Categorize Catalog Items

 Create nested categories

-Follow the previous steps to create the Shirt category, setting the name attribute of the CatalogCategory object to Shirts.
+Now that you've created a root category for clothing, create a Shirt category, setting the name attribute of the CatalogCategory object to Shirts.
 To nest this category under the Clothing category, set the parent_category attribute to reference the ID of the parent category.

 Upsert catalog object